Yume Nikki: Development and release

-Yume Nikki was independently developed and published by Kikiyama, a pseudonymous Japanese developer about whom very little is known.
+Yume Nikki was developed and self-published by Kikiyama, a pseudonymous Japanese developer about whom very little is known.
 They created the game using the RPG Maker 2003 engine.
 Kikiyama first shared a build of the game on June 26, 2004, on the Japanese textboard 2channel.
 They continued to update the game until 2007, stopping at version 0.10.
 After its initial release, it received a fan-made English translation.
 From 2011 to 2018, Kikiyama's status was unknown as they were unresponsive to all contact.
-A popular theory proposed that they could have died, possibly in the 2011 Tōhoku earthquake.
+A popular theory was that they could have died, possibly in the 2011 Tōhoku earthquake.
 On January 10, 2018, Yume Nikki was released on Steam by publisher Playism, and Kadokawa Games, the developer of the RPG Maker software, confirmed that Kikiyama was still alive and involved with the project.
-In 2023, Kikiyama was interviewed by Toby Fox in his Famitsu column.
+In 2023, Kikiyama was interviewed by Toby Fox in Famitsu.